 The singer lives in a gated community in Calabasas, a celebrity enclave about 30 miles northwest of downtown Los Angeles.
 Four helicopters hovered over the neighborhood hours after the warrant was served.

-Previous investigations into Bieber's conduct by the sheriff's department against the "Boyfriend" singer have not resulted in charges.
+Previous investigations into Bieber's conduct by the sheriff's department have not resulted in charges.

 In October, prosecutors declined to charge Bieber after a neighbor complained he drove recklessly through the area.
 Prosecutors in November 2012 also declined to charge the singer after a paparazzo accused him of punching and hitting him after leaving a Calabasas movie theater.